Science

 AI doesn’t have to be a total substitution.
 It can be a supplement.

-AI can be used to increase human productivity, create jobs and shared prosperity, and protect and bolster democratic freedoms—but only if we modify our approach.
+AI can be used for good—but only if we modify our approach.

 Studying the social world requires more than deference to data—no matter the prestige or sophistication of the tools with which they are parsed.